DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-qtgfq11/README.md

 - The last method of proof was taught too, which is the Proof by Equivalence.
 This is where you prove a biconditional statement.
 To prove that p⇔q,  then you must prove that p→q and q→p are both true.

 #Week 6
 - The first meeting for this week is the celebration of the Chinese New Year.
-No classes for this day.
+No classes for this day
+- Proving was continued on our meeting for this week.
+More examples were given to us to make us understand more on how to prove statements and premises.
+- Mathematical induction was introduced to us.
+This is used when a sequence of propositions is to be proved.
+First step is the basis step.
+Prove that the first proposition is true.
+Next is assume that P(k)=T.